joshbegley/nyt-latest/README.md

 `A map showing the storm’s path in the Caribbean.`\
 https://nytimes.com/interactive/2022/09/24/climate/tropical-storm-ian-hurricane-path-tracker.html?searchResultPosition=1

-**Louise Fletcher, Who Won an Oscar for ‘One Flew Over the Cuckoo’s Nest,’ Dies at 88**\
+**Louise Fletcher, 88, Dies; Oscar Winner for ‘One Flew Over the Cuckoo’s Nest’**\
-`Ms. Fletcher was largely unknown when she was cast as Nurse Ratched, the head administrative nurse at an Oregon mental institution, in the 1975 film.`\
+`She was largely unknown when she was cast as the head administrative nurse at an Oregon mental institution, in the 1975 film, which won multiple awards.`\
 https://nytimes.com/2022/09/24/obituaries/louise-fletcher-one-flew-over-the-cuckoos-nest-oscar-dies.html?searchResultPosition=2

 **For Dreadlocked N.F.L.
 Players, Hair Is a Point of Pride**\